-Producer Price Inflation MoM in Canada averaged 0.29 percent from 1956 until 2022, reaching an all time high of 3.80 percent in January of 1980 and a record low of -2.90 percent in November of 2008.
+Producer Price Inflation MoM in Canada averaged 0.28 percent from 1956 until 2022, reaching an all time high of 3.80 percent in January of 1980 and a record low of -2.90 percent in November of 2008.
 This page includes a chart with historical data for Canada Producer Price Inflation MoM.
-Canada Producer Price Inflation MoM - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.
+Canada Producer Price Inflation MoM - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

 Producer Price Inflation MoM in Canada is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Canada Producer Price Inflation MoM is projected to trend around 0.20 percent in 2024, according to our econometric models.